What Makes A Good SaaS Product?

 - Develop a customer-centric website: See our guide on how to turn your SaaS website – which is often considered your first impression – from being informational to customer-centric.

-- Targeted marketing: Know your target customer and uniquely market your software as a service product or SaaS business to them.
+- Targeted marketing: Know your target customer, implement an SEO strategy, and uniquely market your software as a service product or SaaS business to them.

 - Continued marketing: Continue marketing to your customer even after you’ve earned their business.
 Provide them with new information that they will find helpful as you continue to work together through newsletters, emails and personalized campaigns.
 Remember that email marketing isn’t going away, and it’s a great way to maintain a relationship with your current customers.